Medicine Psychiatry Residency

 The Combined Internal Medicine/Psychiatry (Med/Psych) residency program at SIU started in 1992.
 Our Med/Psych program provides residents a high quality educational environment, as well as regular opportunities to integrate knowledge and skills in both specialties.

 The Division of Medicine/Psychiatry collaborates closely with the Departments of Medicine and Psychiatry.
 The program directors of all three residency programs meet regularly to ensure smooth coordination and transitions within the Med/Psych residency.
-Residents are involved in research in all three departments.
+Residents are involved in research across these disciplines.

 By completing a Med/Psych residency, residents have the opportunity to join an elite group of uniquely trained physicians in the United States.
 Please see the respective SIU Internal Medicine and Psychiatry websites for more details of these residencies.